xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_customer_experience.md

 ![xc5_mv_vendor_product.png]({{site.baseurl}}/attachments/ref_fxTL6F2z/xc5_mv_vendor_product.png)

-If the store administrator has chosen to enable product filtering by vendor with the help of X-Cart 5 **Product Filters** module, visitors of the store's Customer area can filter products by vendor in catgories that list products of more than one vendor:
+If the store administrator has chosen to enable product filtering by vendor with the help of X-Cart 5 **Product Filter** module, visitors of the store's Customer area can filter products by vendor in catgories that list products of more than one vendor:

 ![xc5_mv_filter_by_vendor.png]({{site.baseurl}}/attachments/ref_fxTL6F2z/xc5_mv_filter_by_vendor.png)